Assessment at Baruch

-The next step is to evaluate how well your standards are being met.
+The next step is to evaluate how well your standards or desired outcomes are being met.
 This is the most labor intensive step and the step which is most frequently associated with "assessment."
 Standards must be mapped to a rubric, by which student performance will be graded and ranked to give a statistical insight into how well students are meeting standards (and, by extension, how well a program is ensuring that its standards are met).

 Data must be collected, analyzed, and interpreted.
 The collection can be done using surveys, assessment of a final project or portfolio, or standardized testing.